Southern United States: Congress ends segregation (1964) and guarantees voting rights (1965)

-The decisive action ending segregation came when Congress in bipartisan fashion overcame Southern filibusters to pass the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
-A complex interaction of factors came together unexpectedly in the period 1954–1965 to make the momentous changes possible.
+The decisive action ending segregation came when Congress, in a bipartisan fashion, overcame Southern filibusters to pass the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+A complex interaction of factors came together unexpectedly in the period from 1954 to 1965 to make the momentous changes possible.
 The Supreme Court had taken the first initiative in Brown v.
 Board of Education (1954) making segregation of public schools unconstitutional.
-Enforcement was rapid in the North and border states, but was deliberately stopped in the South by the movement called Massive Resistance, sponsored by rural segregationists who largely controlled the state legislatures.
-Southern liberals, who counseled moderation, were shouted down by both sides and have limited impact.
+Enforcement was rapid in the North and border states but was deliberately stopped in the South by the movement called Massive Resistance, sponsored by rural segregationists who largely controlled the state legislatures.
+Southern liberals, who counseled moderation, were shouted down by both sides and had limited impact.
 Much more significant was the Civil Rights Movement, especially the Southern Christian Leadership Conference (SCLC) headed by Martin Luther King Jr. It largely displaced the old, much more moderate NAACP in taking leadership roles.
 King organized massive demonstrations, that seized massive media attention in an era when network television news was an innovative and universally watched phenomenon.
 SCLC, student activists and smaller local organizations staged demonstrations across the South.
-National attention focused on Birmingham, Alabama, where protesters deliberately provoked Bull Connor and his police forces by using young teenagers as demonstrators – and Connor arrested 900 on one day alone.
+National attention focused on Birmingham, Alabama, where protesters deliberately provoked Bull Connor and his police forces by using young teenagers as demonstrators – and Connor arrested 900 in one day alone.
 The next day Connor unleashed billy clubs, police dogs, and high-pressure water hoses to disperse and punish the young demonstrators with a brutality that horrified the nation.
-It was very bad for business, and for the image of a modernizing progressive urban South.
+It was very bad for business and the image of a modernizing progressive urban South.
 President John F. Kennedy, who had been calling for moderation, threatened to use federal troops to restore order in Birmingham.
-The result in Birmingham was compromise by which the new mayor opened the library, golf courses, and other city facilities to both races, against the backdrop of church bombings and assassinations.
+The result in Birmingham was a compromise by which the new mayor opened the library, golf courses, and other city facilities to both races, against the backdrop of church bombings and assassinations.